caylent-solutions/serverless-task-scheduler/task-execution/README.md

-# ExecutorStepFunction
+# task-execution

 A Step Functions-based replacement for the LambdaExecutor Lambda function.
 This implementation provides better observability, error handling, and redrive capabilities for scheduled task execution.

 ## Overview

-The ExecutorStepFunction orchestrates the execution of scheduled tasks by:
+The task-execution orchestrates the execution of scheduled tasks by:
 1. **Preprocessing**: Resolving tenant target mappings and merging payloads
 2. **Target Execution**: Conditionally routing to Lambda, ECS, or Step Functions based on target type
 3. **Postprocessing**: Recording execution results to DynamoDB with redrive information